Quick Summary

 2. B2C (Business to Consumer): Businesses sell products or services directly to consumers.

-3. C2C (Consumer to Consumer): Consumers sell products or services to other consumers, often through online platforms.
+3. C2C (Consumer to Consumer): Consumers sell products or services to other consumers, often online.

 4. C2B (Consumer to Business): Consumers offer products or services to businesses, like freelance work.